KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * character defense
 * character shield strength
 * DEF% reduction applied to the enemy (c2 klee, c4 razor, a4 lisa) - tested c4 razor
-* World Level, it's always 15% or 5% hp no matter the enemy level
+* World Level, it's always 15% or 5% HP no matter the enemy level
-* Co-Op (single player) affects the damage but only because of HP scaling - the damage is still 15% or 5% hp
+* Co-Op (single player) affects the damage but only because of HP scaling - the damage is still 15% or 5% HP

 Additionally, in coop, if all characters have the same type of shield (C2 Diona, 4x Noelle with E up), the damage reflected is still the same.
 However, should there be more than one type of shields during reflect then the damage is summed.
-For example using Beidou E + Zhongli E on hydro Primo Geovishap reflect will result with 20% reflected damage.
+For example using Beidou E + Zhongli E on Hydro Primo Geovishap reflect will result with 20% reflected damage.

 **Evidence:**
 Level 93 primo geovishap, it has: